-3. ASSOCIATE PROFESSOR
+ASSOCIATE PROFESSOR

 The Associate Professor should possess, and have demonstrated in an exceptional manner, the qualifications required for appointment as Assistant Professor.
-In addition, the Associate Professor should have demonstrated outstanding teaching ability as evidenced by recognized professional growth and knowledge, a salutary influence upon students under his or her tutelage, and by professional standing among his or her colleagues.
-Achievement in scholarship, normally evidenced by significant publication or, where appropriate, by other generally accepted significant forms of professional contribution will be required for this rank.
+In addition, the Associate Professor should have demonstrated a level of instructional ability that results in, for example, positive student learning outcomes, strong student, peer and/or supervisor evaluations, recognized professional growth and knowledge, a salutary influence upon students under his or her tutelage, and professional standing among his or her colleagues.
+Achievement in professional activity, normally evidenced by significant peer-reviewed publications or, where appropriate, by other generally accepted significant forms of professional activity will be required for this rank.
 In the case of non-teaching faculty, one shall have demonstrated competency and productivity in one's area of service.

-4. PROFESSOR
+1. PROFESSOR

-The Professor should possess, and have demonstrated in an exceptional manner, the qualifications required for appointment as Associate Professor and beyond these should have gained professional recognition for contributions to his or her field of knowledge.
+The Professor should possess, and have demonstrated in an exceptional manner, the qualifications required for appointment as Associate Professor and beyond those should have a demonstrated pattern over time of high quality scholarly activity and accomplishments that have led to professional recognition for contributions to his or her field of knowledge.

-5. CLINICAL INSTRUCTOR
+CLINICAL INSTRUCTOR

 The Clinical Instructor (granted only to School of Health Professions) should possess a professional license and at least the same level of education assigned students are pursuing, unless this requirement is waved by the department chair/program director.
 The Clinical Instructor position is reserved for individuals who have demonstrated their competency in the area in which they are assigned.
 Clinical Instructors would not ordinarily provide didactic instruction (i.e., lectures), service, or scholarship unless mutually agreed upon as delineated in a term contract.
 Tenure is not granted to those holding the position of Clinical Instructor, nor is tenure ever to be considered having been granted because of a long-term relationship.
-In the event that a person holding the rank of Clinical Instructor is promoted to a tenurable position, time served in the rank of Clinical

-Instructor may count towards the eligibility requirements for tenure.
+In the event that a person holding the rank of Clinical Instructor is promoted to a tenurable position, time served in the rank of Clinical Instructor may count towards the eligibility requirements for tenure.

-6. CLINICAL ASSISTANT PROFESSOR
+CLINICAL ASSISTANT PROFESSOR